nazreen/node-batch-api-calls/README.md

 Currently this repo can perform these operations:

 - `iterateAndRequest` for every document, call an API endpoint.
 Note that currently the operation is set as `post()` only
+- `batchWrite` for every document, transform and add to transaction.
+Commit to database as one batch transaction. (currently a WIP)

 # Todo